ibm-cloud-docs/key-protect/delete-dual-auth-keys.md

 After you set a key for deletion, a second user with a _Manager_ access policy can safely delete the key by using the {{site.data.keyword.keymanagementserviceshort}} GUI or API.

-{{site.data.keyword.keymanagementserviceshort}} sets a 7-day grace period that starts after you provide the first authorization to delete the key.
+{{site.data.keyword.keymanagementserviceshort}} sets a 7-day waiting period that starts after you provide the first authorization to delete the key.
 During this 7-day period, the key remains in the [_Active_ state](/docs/key-protect?topic=key-protect-key-states) and all key operations are allowed on the key.
 If no action is taken by the second user and the 7-day period expires, you must [restart the dual authorization process](#set-key-deletion-api) to delete the key.
 {: note}

 Delete a key and its contents by making a `DELETE` call to the following endpoint.